 It is with pleasure that I welcome you to Caloundra City Private School.
-I have only just started the role of Principal at this wonderfully warm and welcoming school and it is already clear what we represent.
-Students are at the heart of all we do, which has enabled us to proudly create a positive learning culture where students feel safe, happy and valued.
-These are important elements conducive to learning.
+Students are at the heart of all we do, which has enabled us to proudly create a positive learning community where students feel safe, happy and valued.
+These are important elements conducive to learning and we are tremendously proud of our school's vision to support students' holistic learning and development.